Creating Cut-and-Fold or Pop-Up Patterns with TypeScript

 A Cut and Fold Pattern

-You may have made some of these as a child.
-You cut out a pattern that includes tabs that you apply glue to and fold it into a 3D shape.
-Let's create something like one of these traditional cut and fold (and glue) patterns: an abstract tree:
+You may have made some of these as a child: You cut out a pattern that includes tabs, apply glue to them, and fold it into a 3D shape.
+Let's create something like one of these traditional cut-and-fold (and glue) patterns: an abstract tree.

 abstract tree